s-agena/pinia-firestore/README.md

 import { defineStore } from 'pinia'
 import { doc, collection, getFirestore, query, where } from 'firebase/firestore' import { initializeApp } from 'firebase/app'
-import * as pinifire from '@/modules/pinifire'
+import * as pinifire from 'pinia-firestore'

 type TypeMemo = {
   memo: string